-If the offering does not Close, the trustees will return the funds to the investors, with interest.
+If the offering does not Close, the trustees will return the funds to the investors, with any interest earned.

 8. Material Litigation

 Neither OCPC nor any of its Board Members or General Manager is involved in any litigation relating to OCPC's activities.